mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       keyVaultClient: MongoClient;
       keyVaultNamespace: String;
       kmsProviders: Map<String, Map<String, Value>>;
+      tlsOptions: Optional<Map<String, TLSOptions>>; // Maps KMS provider to TLS options.
+Only "kmip" is supported.
    }

 The ClientEncryption encapsulates explicit operations on a key vault collection that cannot be done directly on a MongoClient.
-Similar to configuring auto encryption on a MongoClient, it is constructed with a MongoClient (to a MongoDB cluster containing the key vault collection), KMS provider configuration, and keyVaultNamespace.
+Similar to configuring auto encryption on a MongoClient, it is constructed with a MongoClient (to a MongoDB cluster containing the key vault collection), KMS provider configuration, keyVaultNamespace, and tlsOptions.
 It provides an API for explicitly encrypting and decrypting values, and creating data keys.
 It does not provide an API to query keys from the key vault collection, as this can be done directly on the MongoClient.